ikrs/ProGit/README.md

 		git fetch paul
 - paul master branch is now accessible locally as 'pb/master', you can merge it into one of your branches or you can check out a local branch at that point if you want to inspect it

+`git pull`
+- automatically fetch and then merge that remote branch into your current branch.
+This may be an easier or more comfortable workflow

+`git push <remote> <branch>`
+- if you want to push your master branch to origin server then you can run git push origin master
+- this works only if you cloned from a server to which you have write access and if nobody has pushed in the meantime

+`git remote show <remote>`
+- shows more information about a particular remote git remote show origin